MohamedESalem/legal_practice_management/docs/CASE_TAG_FEATURE.md

 The system automatically detects the source context when creating new projects:

 1. **Cases Context**: Projects created from the Legal Cases menu get the "Case" tag
-2. **Matters Context**: Projects created from the Legal Matters menu get the "Matter" tag
+2. **Matters Context**: Projects created from the Matters menu get the "Matter" tag
 3. **Other Contexts**: Projects created from other sources (like regular Projects) get no default tags

 ### Implementation Details